 But the gas fee costs tend to be hidden during transactions.
 And they’re not small.
 I spent 50$ to make the NFT I created for research purposes.
 It set its price for 1.99$, but purchasing will also set you back 100$ in gas fees.
 When all is said and done, I get 2$ cents for my asset, and the crypto-millionaires who run the network get 150$.
 So much for decentralisation.

 9. NFTs are not actually decentralised

 Most of the marketing surrounding NFTs is based on the claim that such technologies do away with third parties, allowing sellers to interact directly with each other.

-But guess who handled the sale of the largest ever NFT auction a few months ago, and took a $6M cut in the process ?
-Christie’s, a 300 year-old company owned by French multi-billionaire Francois-Henri Pinault, who also owns the Kering luxury group (Gucci, Balenciagga, YSL…).
+But guess who handled the sale of the largest ever NFT auction a few months ago, and took a $6M cut in the process?
+Christie’s, a 300-year-old company owned by French multi-billionaire Francois-Henri Pinault, also owns the Kering luxury group (Gucci, Balenciagga, YSL…).

 Furthermore, the key concepts behind blockchains (Proof of work and/or Proof of stake) largely benefit the people who have the most power over said blockchain.

 Add to all this the fact that 70% of the crypto supply necessary to purchase NFTs is mined in China, and we don’t get a really decentralised picture, do we?